great-expectations/great_expectations/docs/contributing/make_changes_through_github.rst

 **3. Submit your edits as a PR**

     * When you’re done, add a meaningful commit message at the bottom.
-Use a short title and a meaningful explanation of what you changed and why. {#FIXME: How strict are we being about commit messages?}
+Use a short title and a meaningful explanation of what you changed and why.
-    * Click the "Propose File Change" button at the bottom of the page.
+    * Click the ``Propose File Change`` button at the bottom of the page.
-    * Click the "Create Pull Request" button.
+    * Click the ``Create Pull Request`` button.
     * Optionally: Add comment to explain your change, if it’s not already in the commit message.
-    * Click the next "Create Pull Request" button to create the actual PR.
+    * Click the next ``Create Pull Request`` button to create the actual PR.

 **4. Sign the CLA**